275 charged from more than 40 states: What we know about the "unprecedented" Capitol riot arrests

 How many have been charged?

-According to a DOJ Official, around 275 defendants have been charged in federal court.
-CBS News has reviewed the charging documents for 250 defendants whose cases were unsealed, and of those, at least 82 were also indicted by grand juries.
+Around 275 defendants have been charged in federal court, according to a Justice Department official.
+CBS News has reviewed the charging documents for 251 defendants whose cases were unsealed, and of those, at least 83 were also indicted by grand juries.

-More than 20 have been charged under a destruction of government property statute.
-During proceedings for two of those defendants, the government said their crimes amounted to "terrorism" — an allegation that is not itself a charge, but could influence prison sentences if the men are found guilty.
+At least 23 of those arrested are veterans and three are currently enlisted in the military — two in the Army Reserve and one in the National Guard — according to military service records and court documents obtained by CBS News.

+Of the veterans, 12 have served in the U.S. Marines, eight served in the Army, two served in the Navy and one served in the Air Force.

 How many worked in law enforcement?